 At KVC Kansas, we value transparency, openness and honesty.
 We work hard to share information on an ongoing basis about our organization’s role in strengthening families and protecting children.
-Due to the complexities of the child welfare system, we’ve created this page to answer frequently asked questions about foster care, family preservation and other important topics.
+Due to the complexities of Kansas foster care, we’ve created this page to answer frequently asked questions about foster care, family preservation and other important topics.
 If you have any questions that aren’t addressed here, we encourage you to reach out to us using our Contact Us page or sending us a message on Facebook.

 KVC Kansas’ Role in the Child Welfare System